Section Three: Getting Through

 The official record of recital attendance is kept in the Monarch Music app and listed in the student Degree Works record.
 Listening to recordings to make up deficiencies is not acceptable.
 The requirement is fulfilled only by attendance at live programs.
 Graduation is dependent on completion of the requirement for your particular degree, no exceptions.

-The Department encourages you to attend recitals early in your college career and to attend beyond the required number.
+The DSoM encourages you to attend recitals early in your college career and to attend beyond the required number.
 See what works on stage and what does not.
 Use this experience to shape your own stage presence and artistic sense.

 The following may be used to fulfill recital attendance requirements: